 - Implied contracts and agreements

-No matter your employment contract issue, an Upper East Side employment attorney can help you decide how to both effectively and fairly handle the situation.
+No matter your employment contract issue, a Manhattan business litigation attorney can help you decide how to handle the situation effectively and fairly.

 Employment Discrimination on the Upper East Side

-Federal law prohibits public and private employers with 15 or more employees from discriminating in all terms and conditions of employment on the basis of gender, race, national origin, color and religion.
+Federal law prohibits public and private employers with 15 or more employees from discriminating in all terms and conditions of employment based on gender, race, national origin, color, and religion.

-New York State law bars employers with four or more employees from firing or refusing to hire an individual, and from discriminating against an individual in compensation or in the terms and conditions of employment, because of the individual’s:
+Manhattan State law bars employers with four or more employees from firing or refusing to hire an individual, and from discriminating against an individual in compensation or the terms and conditions of employment, because of the individual: